rm511130/Tanzu-Workshop-TKGI/README.md

 **Let's recap:**
 - You deployed the `fact`, `petclinic` and `.NET Core Welcome` images to your K8s cluster and tested to make sure they were working.
 - The `Nginx Ingress Controller` is an effective way of decreasing the number of `Load Balancers` required to expose services.
-- If you scope your App, Pod, Deployment, Replicaset and Service to a given namespace, it's easy to delete all the obejcts by just deleting the namespace.
+- If you scope your App, Pod, Deployment, Replicaset and Service to a given namespace, it's easy to delete all the objects by just deleting the namespace.

 Congratulations, you have deployed a GO App, Java/Spring Boot App and a .NET Core App to a K8s cluster, and completed LAB-5.